 An application should be made by the production company that completes the eligible PDV production (or completes the activity undertaken in Australia).
-If the making of the production has been taken over from another company, then the new production company is taken to have incurred the production expenditure of the previous company or companies.
-Relevant legal agreements need to be provided to substantiate the claim, and the costs that relate to the previous company/ies clearly identified in the audited expenditure statements.
+If the making of the production has been taken over from another company, the incoming company may incur the expenditure of the prior company.
+In order to access the prior company expenditure allowance, the legal arrangements between the prior company and the incoming company need to confirm and substantiate that the expenditure incurred meets the definition of PDV-QAPE and that the applicant company has incurred the costs during the making of the production.